 This article may contain affiliate links.
 Read my ABOUT page for more disclosure information.

-I recently had the pleasure of visiting the gorgeous town of Brantôme in the Dordogne – and it is perfect for a day trip.
-Sometimes called ‘The Venice of the Dordogne’, Brantôme is beautiful, but I don’t think I’d go quite that far!
+I recently had the pleasure of taking a day trip to Brantôme in the Dordogne.
+Sometimes called ‘The Venice of the Dordogne’, and although Brantôme is beautiful, I don’t think I’d go quite that far!
 The old town sits in a bend in the Dronne river, and the river completely surrounds it – giving some excellent weir-controlled river sections for canoeists and kayakers!

 Located in the Dordogne, known for it’s picturesque river towns, you can reach Brantôme by flying into Bergerac Airport, or by getting a train to Angoulême and then a bus on to Brantôme.
 If you are driving, there is a free carpark on Avenue André Maurois, a short walk along the river from the centre of the town.